Magento has now become a significant force in the ecommerce industry, because of its regular updates and features.

 Use The Latest Magento Version

 Many times, you will be told that the most recent Magento version is not the best.
 This is because people think that the latest version of Magento is not properly secure.
-While this is true, but developers usually fix previous Magento security issues in the new releases.
-Hence, it is essential to stay informed about the latest Magento version.
-Once a stable release is out, Magento testing should be done before its implementation.
+While this is true, but developers usually fix previous Magento security patches issues in the new releases.
+Hence, it is essential to stay informed about the latest Magento patches version.
+Once a stable release is out, you should perform the Magento testing before its implementation.

 Use Two-Factor Authentication (2FA)

-Magento 2 platform offers an excellent Two-Factor Authentication (2FA) extension which provides a layer of stealth.
+Magento 2 platform offers an excellent Two-Factor Authentication (2FA) extension, which provides a layer of stealth or a surreptitious movement.
 It only allows trusted devices to access Magento 2 backend by using four different types of authenticators.

-The built-in Magento Two Factor Authentication extension gives you an opportunity to enhance your Magento admin login security by using the password and a security code from your smartphone.
-Keep it in mind that you only share the code with authorized users to access the Magento admin panel.
+The built-in Magento Two Factor Authentication extension allows you to enhance your Magento admin login security by using the password and a security code from your smartphone.
+Ensure that you only share the code with authorized users to access the Magento 2 admin panel.

-Also, there are a few other Magento extensions that deliver Two-Factor Authentication (2FA) so that you don’t have to worry about password-related Magento security risks anymore.
+Also, there are a few other Magento extensions that offer Two-Factor Authentication (2FA) so you don’t have to worry about password-related Magento security risks anymore.

 Set a Custom Path For the Admin Panel